 “There’s no real commitment, just everyone having a good time.
 I think I had a balanced amount of male to female ratio friends.
 I always liked hanging out with guys as it was easier and always fun to be their wingman, and I still do that now with my husband’s friends.”

+There are ways you can set boundaries in opposite sex friendships in marriage.
 Below are 5 things to consider that can help married couples deal with the idea of men and women being friends.

 Make time for your significant other.